Hospice patient has wish come true

-REED CITY — It was 71-year-old Steve Evans' wish to live long enough to see the first Detroit Lions game of the season.
+REED CITY — It was 71-year-old Steve Evans’ wish to see the first Detroit Lions game of the season.

 Evans, who has terminal colon cancer, lived long enough to see his wish come true, and more.